HackYourFuture-CPH/React/week2/lesson-plan.md

 ```

 Now extend it with the following features:
-- Add a button that decrements the timer
+- Add a button that decrements the timer.
+What is observed?
 - Add a button that resets the counter to 0
+- Add an text input field an start typing in a long story.
+What is observed?

 ## Ekstra :
 - A button that pauses the counter